ktaylor63/southeast/site/content/news/service-proposes-endangered-species-status-and-critical-habitat-designations-for-the-georgia-pigtoe-mussel-interrupted-rocksnail-and-rough-hornsnail.md

 The complete proposal has been published in the Federal Register today.
 A copy of the proposed rule can be obtained by visiting our [Federal eRulemaking Portal](http://www.regulations.gov)

+## Submit Your Comments

 Public comments on the proposed rule will be accepted until August 28, 2009\.
 Written comments on the proposal should be submitted by one of the following methods:

-*   U.S. mail or hand-delivery: Public Comments Processing, Attn:.RIN Number:1018-AU88; Document ID Number: FWS-R4-ES-2008-01, Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, Suite 222; Arlington, VA 22203.
+ - U.S. mail or hand-delivery: Public Comments Processing, Attn:.RIN Number:1018-AU88; Document ID Number: FWS-R4-ES-2008-01, Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, Suite 222; Arlington, VA 22203.

 Written requests for a public hearing will be accepted until August 13, 2009.